Image source: Shutterstock

 Then we have HRV Status and the Training Readiness Score.
 The first tracks your heart rate variability while you sleep and compares it with a 7 day and long term average.
 The second spits out a score on a scale to 100, that quantifies how ready you are to train on a particular day.

-And let’s not forget the Forerunner 965.
+And let’s not forget the Forerunner 965 and 970.
 Essentially the same watch as the 955, only with a fancy AMOLED display.
+The 970 isn’t a total rework of the 965.
+But if you’ve been holding out for better materials, added training depth, or wider sport coverage, it might just be enough to tip the scale.

 Amazon | Garmin*